reframejs/reframe/readme.md

 **Rapid**

-With Reframe you can implement apps in no time.
+Reframe assembles a stack optimized for quickly implementing prototypes.

-As your prototype grows into something a serious app, Reframe gradually gives away control to you and your team.
+And as your prototype grows into a serious app, Reframe gradually gives away control.

 <br/>